 To make it possible to use resins and other ingredients from different suppliers, extruders of PVC pipe had to qualify a number of "different" range PVC compositions - each provided by a different resin supplier - which in fact were often times quite the same except for source of resin, or some other key ingredient.
 For a manufacturer of a new ingredient, or of an alternative to an existing ingredient, having to qualify his product for inclusion in the many private PVC range compositions that then abounded was a costly and time-consuming process.
-In recognition of this situation, the HSB proposed in 1983 to establish a single, generic and public PVC range composition which then included all PVC resins and ingredients which had been qualified in privately held compositions of the same kind.
-To accomplish this required the cooperation of all major holders of PVC compositions, including their willingness to share with the HSB their confidential recipes.
+In recognition of this situation, the HSB proposed in 1983 to establish a single, generic and public PVC range compositions which then included all PVC resins and ingredients which had been qualified in privately held compositions, including their willingness to share with the HSB their confidential recipes.
 This cooperation was obtained, the compositions of the many stress-rated compositions were compared, and a single, generic, state-of-the-art composition was established which allowed a wide choice in PVC resins and in ingredients.